Resources

 Prevent duty guidance: for further education institutions in England and Wales

-This sector specific guidance for further education institutions in England and Wales subject to the Prevent duty is additional to, and is to be read alongside, the general guidance contained in the Revised Prevent Duty Guidance issued on 16th July 2015.
+This sector specific guidance for further education institutions in England and Wales subject to the Prevent duty is additional to, and is to be read alongside, the general guidance contained in the revised Prevent duty guidance issued on 7th September 2023.
 This guidance provides an overview of the responsibilities further education providers have under the […]

 Age group: